Close Menu

 Image- Lloyds Bank

-The Lloyds Bank Under 19s account is available for children 11 to 17 years old.
-It pays 0.5A% interest on balances of up to 999.99 Pounds and there is no interest above this amount. there are choices for a Cash Point card and a Visa debit card.
+The Lloyds Bank Under 19s account is available for children aged 11 to 17 years old.
+It pays 0.5% interest on balances of up to 999.99 Pounds, and there is no interest above this amount.
+There are choices for a Cash Point card and a Visa debit card.

 Your kids can use a Cash Point card to withdraw money from cash machines, whereas a Visa debit card is used for paying online bills, and in-store as well.

 This children’s account comes with a save-the-change option.
-Once your kid makes any purchase using the Visa card, the amount will be rounded up to the nearest Pounds and transferred into Lloyds’s savings bank account.
+Once your kid makes any purchase using the Visa card, the amount will be rounded up to the nearest pound and transferred into Lloyds’ savings account.

 FAQ